 Everyone is back at school this year and it’s all good.
 Homeschooling was a wild, happy ride, and transitioning back has been bittersweet for all of us.
 I’m not sure what the kids will remember of the two years we spent at home together, or if they even learned a thing (except how to push Mom’s buttons in new and clever ways).
 I’m fairly certain that I’ll remember my new mantra which is “it can all be cleaned.”
 Ha!
 What I’m sure of is that I'll never regret having drawn my kids in close, nurtured their little hearts, and practiced how to be a better mom to them.

-I try to remember that I’m more than “mom”—to see motherhood as a medium for coming to know myself.
-Eventually the kids will grow up and head out on their own, and I intend to have kindled ‘this little light of mine’ along the way.
-At the moment this means keeping tennis on my calendar, booking hot dates with my husband (who am I kidding, we will probably go play tennis), chipping away at the stack of books teetering on my nightstand (I promise only two are tennis related), and deciding to write here a little more often.
+We’ll see what this next season holds.
+You can bet I’ll be keeping tennis on my calendar, booking hot dates with Russ (who am I kidding, we will probably go play tennis), tackling the pile of books teetering on my nightstand (I promise only two are tennis related), and writing here a bit more often.

 Catch you next time! xx